Fast strategies in biased Maker--Breaker games: Proof of Theorem

 Before each of the odd moves $m = 2i + 1$, Maker checks whether any of the vertices [4] $v_{P_1}^1, x_1, \dots, x_i$ can be connected to any of the vertices $v_{P_2}^1, y_1, \dots, y_i$.
 As soon as this is possible, Maker connects them, thus connecting the two paths (actually, their P\'{o}sa rotations) and finishes the phase.

-A phase can last for up to $2b+1$ moves, as in his $m$th move, for $m$ even, Maker creates $m/2+1$ new threats which Breaker needs to claim immediately if he wants to prevent the phase from ending.
+A phase can last for up to $2b+1$ moves, as in her $m$th move, for $m$ even, Maker creates $m/2+1$ new threats which Breaker needs to claim immediately if she wants to prevent the phase from ending.
 Thus, knowing that there are $7b\ln b$ paths at the beginning of stage~4, the whole stage lasts for less than $14 b \ln b\cdot (b+1)$ moves.

-\textbf{Stage 5.} Maker completes the Hamilton cycle by repeatedly making P\'{o}sa rotations, in a similar way as he did in each phase of stage~4.
-The only difference is that Maker, in his mind, halves the path into two halves -- left and right, and the P\'{o}sa rotations are alternately performed -- in odd moves from the left endpoint to the left half, and in even moves from the right endpoint to the right half.
-The whole process then continues in analogous fashion, and this stage lasts for at most $2b + 1$ moves.
+\textbf{Stage 5.} Maker completes the Hamilton cycle by repeatedly making P\'{o}sa rotations, in a similar way as she did in each phase of stage~4.
+The only difference is that Maker, in her mind, halves the path into two halves -- left and right, and the P\'{o}sa rotations are alternately performed -- in odd moves from the left endpoint to the left half, and in even moves from the right endpoint to the right half.
+The whole process then continues in analogous fashion, and this stage lasts for at most $2b + 1$ moves, until the point when Maker closes her paths into Hamilton cycle.

-If Maker can follow the given five-stage strategy, he obviously wins the game within the required number of moves.
+If Maker can follow the given five-stage strategy, she obviously wins the game within the required number of moves.
 We will show that Maker can follow the proposed strategy, and that the move count for each stage matches the desired one.
 We perform the analysis for each stage separately.

 For $0\leq i \leq \ell$, we let $S_i=\sum\limits_{v\in End_i} d_B(v,End_i)$ and $D_i=\frac{S_i}{|End_i|}$ denote the sum and the average of the degrees of vertices in $B[End_i]$ before Breaker's $(i+1)$st move respectively, and let $\Delta_i=\Delta(B[End_i])$.